At the edge of the Tasmanian Wilderness World Heritage Area, Hartz Mountains National Park is one of Tasmania’s most accessible alpine areas.

-Hartz Mountains National Park is 84 kilometers south-west of Hobart.
+Hartz Mountains National Park is a 90min drive (90km) south-west of Hobart.